Clinical examination and record-keeping

 British Dental Journal

 It is available to view online free of charge, however you will need to log in or register an account.
 College members can also download the publication (strictly for personal use), and have access to search, text-select and print functionality.
-Membership is available from £94 per year for dentists, and from £33 for all other dental professionals.
+Membership is available from £125 per year for dentists, from £83 for other dental professionals, and from £42 for Dental Nurses and those eligible for a concession.

 CGDent members can view full articles via the links below by first visiting the PDJ Member Access page and clicking ‘Access the PDJ Archive’.